carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-In this workflow we use the `steps` field.
+In a __workflow__ the `steps` field must always be present.
 In this field workflow tasks or steps that are to be run are listed.
-At the moment we only have a workflow of one step: `fastqc`.
-In the next episode we will add more steps to our workflow.
+At the moment the workflow only contains one step: `fastqc`.
+In the next episode more steps will be added to the workflow.

 Let's take a closer look at the workflow.
-First we will investigate our `inputs`.
+First the `inputs` field will be explained.

 ~~~
 inputs: